micheleangioni/support/README.md

 The section property can be used to define a Cache section and it is used when generating the Cache keys.
 This class implements the `PostRepositoryInterface`, so that it is recognized as the Post repo, of which it is nothing but a wrapper.
 It also extends the `AbstractCacheRepositoryDecorator` where all magic happens.
-The AbstractCacheRepositoryDecorator implements the `RepositoryCacheableQueriesInterface`, which is a very basic interface which instructs our system to what repo methods are going to be cached.
+The AbstractCacheRepositoryDecorator implements the `RepositoryCacheableQueriesInterface`, which is a very basic interface which instructs our system which repo methods are going to be cached.
 Default methods are all(), find() and findOrFail(), but you can define your own interface and abstract cache decorator with more methods.

 The `AbstractCacheRepositoryDecorator` constructor needs a repository implementing the `RepositoryCacheableQueriesInterface`, a Cache manager implementing the `CacheInterface` and a Key Manager implementing the `KeyManagerInterface`.
-Laravel owns a very good Cache manager, so the package `LaravelCache` class can be used as Cache Manager.
+Laravel has out of the box a very good Cache manager, so the `LaravelCache` class can be used as Cache Manager.
-This package comes with the `KeyManager` class as the default Key Manager.
+This package comes with a `KeyManager` class as the default Key Manager.
 It supports a solid Cache key generator, but you can define your own.

 In fact, all you need to use the Cache is to edit your RepositoryServiceProvider instructing the Laravel IoC Container to use the caching repo